 - Don’t play it safe.

 God helped Gideon work through his fear to become a victorious man of courage.
-How many times have you heard of 300 men taking out 120,000?
+How many times have you heard of 300 men taking out an army of 120,000?

-It’s Gideon’s life and legacy that we’ll dive into over the next few week to learn that God plus one will always be in the majority.
+It’s Gideon’s life and legacy that we’ll dive into over the next few weeks to learn that God's purposes are always victorious.
 God knows when the odds are against us, and His faithfulness will always cover the call to action He has placed on each of us.

 Always go with God!
-Because God plus nothing will always be victorious.
+Because God plus nothing will always win in the end.